Next Book in the Series Browse A–Z

 Publication Reading Order

-The Culture is a Science Fiction series by Iain M Banks, comprising 11 books published between 1987 and 2023.
-Books are listed in publication order, which is the recommended reading sequence.
+The Culture is a Science Fiction series by Iain M Banks, made up of 11 books published between 1987 and 2023.
+It begins with Consider Phlebas (1987), and is best read in publication order.
+The most recent entry is The Culture: The Drawings (2023), spanning 36 years of storytelling.

 Iain Menzies Banks (1954-2013) was a Scottish science fiction author known for his innovative ideas and complex characters.
 Born in Dunfermline, Banks initially studied law but soon turned to writing.
 His debut novel, "The Wasp Factory" (1984), caused controversy for its disturbing themes but also established his reputation for imaginative and provocative storytelling.
 Banks's "Culture" series, which began with "Consider Phlebas" (1987), became one of the most acclaimed science fiction franchises of all time.
 Set in a distant future utopia, the series explored themes of technology, morality, and the nature of consciousness.
 Other notable works include the "Feersum Endjinn" (1994), a cyberpunk novel that won the British Science Fiction Award, and the "Hydrogen Sonata" (2007), a space opera that received critical praise for its ambitious scope and compelling characters.
 Banks's writing was praised for its intelligence, originality, and willingness to tackle difficult themes.
 He received numerous awards, including the British Science Fiction Award, the Hugo Award, and the Philip K. Dick Award.